gisma-courses/LV-uav-workflow/morea/UAVFieldwork/reading-fw-8.md

 ---
-title: "uavRmp get hold of the terrain"
+title: "uavRmp - adapt your planning"
 published: true
 morea_id: reading-fw-8
 morea_summary: "The uavRmp package is designed for uav autonomous mission planning for monitoring flights of low budget drones based on R."